Skip to main content

 Please accept this letter as formal notice of my resignation from my role as [Job Title] at [Company Name].
 My final working day will be [Last Working Day], subject to confirmation of my notice period.

-Because several items are still active, I would like to make the handover clear before I leave.
-The main areas that will need attention are [project / client / process], [system / report / deadline], and [team responsibility].
+Since several items are still active, I would like to ensure the handover is clear before I leave.
+The main areas needing attention are [project / client / process], [system / report / deadline], and [team responsibility].

-I will prepare a short handover document covering current status, outstanding actions, key contacts, access points, and any deadlines that fall after my final day.
-I can also meet with [Manager Name / Colleague Name] during my notice period to walk through the work if that would be helpful.
+I will prepare a brief handover document covering the current status, outstanding actions, key contacts, access points, and any deadlines that fall after my final day.
+I am also available to meet with [Manager Name / Colleague Name] during my notice period to review the work if that would be helpful.

 Thank you for the opportunities I have had at [Company Name].
-I am committed to leaving the work in a clear and manageable position.
+I am committed to ensuring the work is left in a clear and manageable state.

 Kind regards,